 Tommy Underwood, age 13, student

-Created in partnership with Google in 2011, Historypin consists of a web platform, mobile applications and a series of local volunteer led community projects that together increase local social capital and reduce social isolation.
+Created in partnership with Google in 2011, Historypin consists of a web platform and a series of local volunteer led community projects that together increase local social capital and reduce social isolation.

 Historypin projects are run by local volunteers who digitise photos, collect stories and record oral histories, mapping and sharing this content using Historypin.org.
 To date, 60,000 citizen historians and 2,000 libraries, archives and museums have run thousands of local projects and shared over 380,000 materials and memories, which are explored by hundreds of thousands of users through the website and mobile applications.

 Two of Historypin’s largest community archiving projects have been independently evaluated, showing measurable impact on local social capital and social isolation.
 An evaluation of Pinning Reading’s History showed that: